Countly/countly-sdk-documentation/cpp/current.md

 </p>
 <pre><code class="java">std::map&lt;std::string, std::string&gt; segmentation;<br>segmentation["country"] = "Germany";<br><br><span class="pl-c1">cly::Countly::getInstance</span><span>()</span>.<span>RecordEvent</span>("purchase", segmentation, 1, 0.99, 60.0);<br></code></pre>
 <p>
   <span style="font-weight: 400;">These are only a few examples of what you can do with Events.
-You may go beyond those examples and use country, app_version, game_level, time_of_day, and any other segmentation of your choice that will provide you with valuable insights.</span>
+You may go beyond those examples and use country, app_version, game_level, time_of_day, or any other segmentation of your choice that will provide you with valuable insights.</span>
 </p>
 <h2>Timed Events</h2>
 <p>